sathiyapk/blog-post/SparkOptimizer.md

 that took around 60 seconds is reduced to 26 seconds with the addition of the new rule.
 My immediate thought was when there is 120% latency gain on a standalone instance where there is no actual shuffling involved, there should be a much better performance gain in a big cluster.
-So i wanted to add this new rule to the spark Optimizer via `ExperimentalMethods` that is available since spark 2.0 [Ref]() and verify it's performance in a production cluster.
+So i wanted to add this new rule to the spark Optimizer via `ExperimentalMethods` that is available since spark 2.0 (thanks to [SPARK-9843](https://issues.apache.org/jira/browse/SPARK-9843)) and verify it's performance in a production cluster.

 When i did so, the new rule is never applied by the spark optimizer.
 When i did some debugging, i found the extra optimizations added via `ExperimentalMethods` are applied only after all the batches